Neck Injuries from Slip and Fall Accidents

 LLCs formed on or after January 1, 2006, are governed by the Tennessee Revised Limited Liability Company Act.
 Tenn.
 Code Ann.
 48-249-601 provides the various methods for dissolving a Tennessee LLC and provides that an LLC is dissolved upon the first of the following to occur:

-• Expiration of the period fixed in the Articles of Organization, if any:
+• Expiration of the period fixed in the Articles

 Have Divorce Questions?
 Guest Blog by Family Law Attorney, Lucie Brackin